 Siol nan Gaidheal

 Most visitors to Stirling know the main visitor attractions – Bannockburn, the Wallace Monument and the Castle.
 Many go and see all three, as they are all easily reached within the space of a day’s visit.
-But the majority of visitors miss out on what is actually one of the most interesting places in Stirling’s history, Cambuskenneth Abbey, a site which was heavily involved in the Wars of Independence.
+But the majority of visitors miss out on what is actually one of the most interesting places in Stirling’s history, Cambuskenneth Abbey, a site which was heavily involved in the wars against foreign invasion.

 It isn’t too hard to find, either.
 From the small roundabout at the foot of Abbey Craig, where the road runs up the hill to the Wallace Monument, head east instead on the A907 for a few hundred yards until you see the sign for the Abbey.
 Follow this small road across the railway line and keep going, and soon you will see the bell tower ahead of you.
 Be careful where you park as there isn’t a lot of room, it lies at the edge of a small housing scheme.